linien-org/linien/README.rst

 Getting started
 ###############

 Linien runs on Windows and Linux.
-For most users, the `standalone binaries <standalone-binary>`_ containing the graphical user interface are recommended.
+For most users, the :ref:`standalone-binary` `standalone binaries <standalone-binary>`_ is recommended.
 If you want to control linien using the python interface you should `install it using pip <pip-install>`_.

 .. _standalone-binary: